fatiando/2023-kegs/extended-abstract/README.md

 > (b) Gridded product of the residual gravity field at a constant height of
 > 2200m above the ellipsoid.

-In a similar way, we can use Harmonica's equivalent sources to grid the residual field at a constant height (see Fig. 3b):
+Similarly, we can use Harmonica's equivalent sources to grid the residual field at a constant height (see Fig. 3b):

 ```python